Racket Club

 Racket Club is a virtual reality game developed by Swedish studio Resolution Games that combines various racket-based sports.
-It was released on December 14, 2023 for VR platforms Meta Quest, Pico and SteamVR.
-The game offers both single and multiplayer modes.
+It was released on December 14, 2023, for VR platforms Meta Quest, Pico and SteamVR.
+The game includes both single-player and multiplayer modes.

 Gameplay

 Racket Club combines elements of tennis, squash, racquetball, pickleball, padel and table tennis.

-The game takes place on a playing field measuring around 2 x 2 meters, which avoids artificial movement (with analog sticks or by teleportation) common in other VR tennis games.
+The game takes place on a playing field measuring around 2 × 2 metres, avoiding the artificial movement, such as analog stick controls or teleportation, used in some other VR tennis games.
 The indoor court is surrounded by transparent waist- to head-high walls.
-This allows for creative playing strategies, as the walls can be used to return the ball from different angles.
+The walls can be used to return the ball from different angles, allowing for different playing strategies.

-Using VR controllers conveys an authentic feeling when hitting the ball, which can also be given a spin.
+The VR controllers are used to hit the ball and apply spin.

 Racket Club can also be played in a mixed reality mode, where the player's own side of the court is in the physical environment, while the opponent's side can be seen through a portal.

-Players can compete against AI-controlled or human opponents, who are shown as avatars.
+Players can compete against AI-controlled or human opponents represented by avatars.
 In a career mode, the AI opponents become increasingly stronger.
 Human players can be found in virtual sports clubs, which offer playing fields for singles and doubles matches.
 The players can communicate via audio chat and/or with gestures.

 Playing games earns experience points that unlock new rackets with better features, as well as cosmetic items such as sneakers and sweatbands that can be used to customize the avatar.

 There are various training modes in which players can practice hitting techniques with AI opponents or a ball machine, as well as a game mode based on badminton called “Spinminton”.